nhaque11/Amplify-Project/README.md

 > Include the layout of each of your screens.
 The layout should describe the screen’s major components such as menus and prompts for user inputs, expected output, and buttons (if applicable).
 Explain what is on the layout, and the purpose of each menu item, button, etc. If many screens share the same layout, start by describing the general layout and then list the screens that will be using that layout and the differences between each of them.

 ## Class Diagram
-Include a **class diagram(s)** for your project and a **description** of the diagram(s).
-Your class diagram(s) should include all the main classes you plan for the project.
-This should be in sufficient detail that another group could pick up the project this point and successfully complete it.
-Use proper UML notation (as discussed in the course slides).

 The class diagram is centered around our game object.
 The three games (Wordle, Hang Man, and Math Quiz) will be derived from this game object and the menu will be projected from one main.cpp.
 The games are derived from the game object because all the games have a name and will have a saved high score.
 Each game derived class has its own set of private variables and functions necessary to develop the game without needing to develop the other games simultaneously.
 All .cpp and .h files will be compilled through a CMakeLists.txt and be run by one single executable, through the console (all games are terminal based).

  ![UML Class Diagram CS 100](https://user-images.githubusercontent.com/102707406/236989040-ff44acc9-a538-4c5b-9367-81ab4e0aff97.png)

  > ## Phase III